About Us

 What's the solution?

 Respecting different points of view is evident in Helsinki Data Week.
 For example, the language used for the event and its marketing has been English.
-The labour shortage in Finland is also evident in the data industry.
-We aim to make Finland a more attractive place to work, even if a worker's mother tongue is not Finnish.
+The labour shortage in Finland is also apparent in the data industry.
+We aim to make Finland a more attractive place to work, regardless of a worker's mother tongue.

 We feel we provided a quality event experience for everyone, regardless of their monetary situation.
-The equation has required functioning partnerships.
+The equation requires functioning partnerships.
 Our goal was to bring together companies that might be competitors in other contexts.
-This model has worked globally, and we believed it to be possible here as well.
+This model has worked globally, and we believe it to be possible here as well.
 We have benchmarked how others organize such community data events elsewhere.
-Yet the event reflected us and its participants.
+Yet the event reflected us and our participants.
 And it was Finnish with a capital F.

-Going forward, we aim to provide the Finnish data scene an event that is both affordable and of high quality.
+In the future, we aim to provide the Finnish data scene with an event that is both affordable and high-quality.
 Bringing on the stage topical speakers, from both inside Finland and abroad.
 And bringing together a vibrant community of diverse data people.
-During the main event but also throughout the year for low-key meetups that were successfully initiated in 2024.
+During the main event, but also throughout the year, for low-key meetups that were successfully initiated in 2024.

 In the beginning was…